Yes. Yes, they were.

 “The film is not about the dog.
 My big concern would be if they watered down what the Dam Busters had achieved.”

-The Independent for example reported seven years later in 2018 that screenings of the original 1955 movie would leave the N-word intact, and instead warn potential viewers of its offensive language.
+The Independent in 2018, seven years after the BBC went with “Digger”, reported how screenings of the original 1955 movie were to leave the N-word intact because they also would prominently warn potential viewers of offensive language.

 …”send a clearer warning to parents that the film contains discriminatory language of a nature that will be offensive to many”.
 The name has previously been censored for TV broadcasts, while some American versions have used dubbing to edit the dog’s name to Trigger.